Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Data-Transformation-Extensions.md

 Rebuild the solution after changing registrations or custom migration classes.

+For more details by migration type, visit the detailed customization pages in the [Available Customization Types](#available-customization-types) section above.

 ## Working with Source and Target APIs

 - Query source data using [ModelFacade](../../KVA/Migration.Tool.Source/ModelFacade.cs).
 - Write to target using `IImporter` with UMT models (`ContentItemModel`, `DataClassModel`, `ContentItemLanguageMetadataModel`, `WebPageItemModel`).
-- For advanced scenarios, native Xperience table APIs are also available.
+- For advanced scenarios, native [Xperience table APIs](https://docs.kentico.com/documentation/developers-and-admins/api/database-table-api) are also available.

 ## Related Documentation

 - [Customization Guide](../Customization-Guide.md) - Overview of available Kentico Migration Tool customization options and recommended decision path.
+- [Pipeline Behaviors](Pipeline-Behaviors.md) - If your scenario is not covered by data transformation extensions and you need logic in the pipeline of a specific migration command (for example `--sites` or `--pages`), use pipeline behaviors.
 - [Repository Structure](../Repository-Structure.md) - Project/component map showing where customization code belongs.
 - [Migration.Tool.Extensions README](../../Migration.Tool.Extensions/README.md) - Scope and extension-point summary for the `Migration.Tool.Extensions` project.